What to Expect During a Sexual Assault Exam

 Follow-up care for medical and counseling purposes is important.

-You may be seen by your private physician or, as a UConn student, follow-up care can be provided at Student Health Services and/or the Women’s Health office.
+You may be seen by your private physician or, as a UConn student, follow-up care can be provided at Student Health and Wellness.
 It’s best if you call as soon as possible to make a follow-up appointment.
-UConn students also may receive follow-up care through Counseling and Mental Health Services (Avery Point, Hartford and Waterbury campuses), and the Counseling Center (Stamford campus).
+UConn students also may receive follow-up care through Student Health and Wellness – Mental Health (Avery Point, Hartford and Waterbury campuses), and the Counseling Center (Stamford campus).

-The University of Connecticut’s Women’s Health office can arrange for a free examination at Student Health Services if the patient does not wish to have evidence collection.
+The University of Connecticut’s Student Health and Wellness can arrange for a free examination if the patient does not wish to have evidence collection.
 You can also receive free STI testing, free antibiotic medications to prevent STI’s and emergency contraception.

 A National Protocol for Sexual Assault Medical Forensic Examinations – Adults/Adolescents (2013).
 Second edition.